School travel assistance

 Assistance may be given by:

-- the allocation of a seat on a school bus
+- the allocation of a seat on a vehicle

 Assistance in future years

 Continuing assistance with the costs of home to school/college transport cannot be guaranteed in future years.
-You should bear this in mind when considering the schools to which you apply.
+It is reviewed on an annual basis.

 If a parent or carer is dissatisfied with the outcome of the application there is an appeals process which is outlined in the policy.